electronick1/stairs_doc/source/index.html.md

 The project has a config file and "manager.py".

-"manager.py" - in Django manner allows you to read config, detect apps and execute shell commands.
+"manager.py" - allows you to read a config, detect apps and execute shell commands in the Django manner.

 <br><br><br><br><br><br>